Playmaker

-In English football, the term overlaps somewhat with an attacking midfielder, but the two types of midfielders are not necessarily the same, as playmakers are not necessarily constrained to a single position.
+In English football, the term overlaps somewhat with an attacking midfielder although playmakers are not necessarily constrained to a single position.
 Several playmakers can also operate on the wings or as a creative, supporting striker; some can also function in a more central midfield role, alternating between playing in more offensive roles and participating in the build-up plays in the midfield.
 Other players still function as deep-lying playmakers, in a free role, behind the midfield line.
 Playmakers are not usually known for their defensive capabilities, which is why they are often supported by a defensive midfielder.
 As many midfielders and forwards have the aforementioned creative and technical attributes, they tend to be the playmakers of a team.

 Advanced playmakers

 The most complete and versatile playmakers are often known as advanced playmakers, or free-role playmakers, as they can operate both in central, attacking midfield positions, and in wider positions on the wings.
 The attacking playmakers are sometimes called the "number 10" of the team, as they often wear the number 10 jersey.
 The attacking midfield playmaker will sit in a free role between the midfield and the forwards, either in the centre of the pitch or on either flank.
 These offensive playmakers will often make incisive passes to the wingers or forwards, seeing them through on goal or to deliver killer crosses, as well as scoring goals themselves.
 They are also usually quick, agile, and highly technical players with good vision, shooting, passing, crossing and dribbling ability; they are known for scoring goals as well as providing assists, through-balls, and initiating attacking plays.
 In Italian football, as creative, technical, advanced playmakers are known not to be reserved to a single position, they are often described as the "fantasista" or "trequartista".
 In Brazil, the offensive playmaker is known as the "meia atacante", whereas in Argentina, it is known as the "enganche".
 In the English language, this position is sometimes colloquially referred to as playing "in the hole", as these playmakers often link the midfield and attack by essentially operating in the gap between the opposition's midfield and defence.
-Diego Maradona, Zico, Michel Platini, Marta, Pelé, Zinedine Zidane, Jay-Jay Okocha, Roberto Baggio, Rui Costa, Michael Laudrup, Gheorghe Hagi, and Francesco Totti are some examples of footballers who have been fielded as advanced midfield playmakers throughout their career.
+Diego Maradona, Zico, Michel Platini, Marta, Pelé, Zinedine Zidane, Kaká, Lionel Messi, Roberto Baggio, Rui Costa, Michael Laudrup, Gheorghe Hagi, Jay-Jay Okocha, Shunsuke Nakamura, Juan Román Riquelme and Francesco Totti are some examples of footballers who have been fielded as advanced midfield playmakers throughout their career.